en_USEnglish

 Both OpenStack and OpenShift offer flexibility and customization, but OpenStack offers greater freedom in infrastructure configuration.

-Read also Responsive web design techniques
+Read also Advanced web developer training

 Infrastructure management